danprates/danprates/README.md

 # Hi 👋 My name is Daniel Prates

-## Backend developer
+### About me

-As a software engineer, I have a passion for developing high-quality, scalable, and secure solutions.
-I bring over 5 years of web development experience and a Bachelor's degree in Information Systems to the table.
+I'm a software developer, **Node.js expert**, focused on distributed architecture and scalability.
+I have over **7 years of experience** in the field, with a Bachelor's degree in Information Systems and an MBA in Software Architecture.

-My proficiency in technologies such as NodeJS, TypeScript, VueJS, AWS, and Docker allows me to tackle complex challenges and deliver innovative solutions.

-Problem-solving is my greatest strength.
-I use TDD, clean architecture, and DDD to ensure that my work meets the highest standards.
-I am also exploring the fields of cyber security and machine learning to further enhance my skills and deliver the best possible results.
+I use TDD, Clean Architecture, and DDD to ensure my work is high-quality and standardized.
+Plus, I'm exploring **cybersecurity** and **machine learning** to level up my skills and deliver the best results possible.

-- 🌍  I'm based in São Paulo, Brazil
-- 🧠  I'm learning Golang, Software Architecture, Domain Driven Design and Machine Learning
+Technologies that I have more than **5 years of experience** with:

+- Typescript, Nodejs, React, Vue, Nestjs, AWS, GCP

 <a href="https://www.github.com/danprates" target="_blank" rel="noreferrer">
   <img